Fear of the Dark – Nyctophobia

-The Fear of the Dark is Technically Known as Nyctophobia and is quite a common phobia almost always as a hangover from childhood experiences.
+The fear of the Dark is also known as Nyctophobia and is quite a common phobia almost always as a hangover from childhood experiences.

 Humans place a significant emphasis on their sense of sight over the other senses and so the inability to see what is in the immediate surroundings because of the lack of light can create lots of anxiety about the unexpected.